WeiChiehSu/tutorial_phonon/Quantum_Espresso/README.md

-# Tutorial phononpy with Quantum ESPRESSO
+# Tutorial phonon with Quantum ESPRESSO
 .